somphene/somphene.github.io/log/_posts/2020-05-22-01-calculus-group-language.md

 ### Abstract

 Differentiation and Integration in Calculus Language are Identified to Cyclic Group of order two (isomorphic to Integers mod two).
 This is done by identifying the symmetry of Calculus in the two operations of Differentiation and Integration.
 That is, Integration and Differentiation are symmetries of each other which may be unified by Identification.
 This simple case of Identification is extended to further Identify compositions of various degrees.
+These compositions identify various forms of constructions such as those seen in Numbers (Real Number Line Construction), Groups (Composition of finite Simple Groups), Calculus (Differentiable Structures) and other Languages.

 ### Fundamental Identity